AnirudhDattu/web1/Readme.md

 - Create a pull request in github

 ## Update your local repo befor you commit changes
+- Sync your fork befor first in git hub
 - `git pull` to update your repo
 - to find the status of the repo `git status`